rizowan-rafi/learning-react/Module 1/Tic-Tac-Toe/README.md

 ```

 ### 🎮 How to Play

-1.Click on any empty square to make a move
+* Click on any empty square to make a move
-2.Players alternate between X and O
+* Players alternate between X and O
-3.The game announces:
+* The game announces:
-    - Winner when three symbols align
+    * Winner when three symbols align
-    - Draw if the board fills without a winner
+    * Draw if the board fills without a winner
-4.Use the move history panel to jump back to any previous move
+* Use the move history panel to jump back to any previous move